gabomartini/Azure-Monitor-and-Alerts/README.md

  4. Set up an alert processing rule.

 ## Task 1: Set up an alert using Azure Monitor.
+In this task, you create an alert for when a virtual machine is deleted.

 1. In the Azure portal, search for and select "Monitor".
 2. Select "View" in the VM Insights box, and then select "Configure Insights".
 3. Select your virtual machine, and then "Enable" (twice).